OmarStewey/serverless-class/13_Processing events with EventBridge/README.md

 ![](/images/mod15-003.png)

-1. Deploy the project.
+1. Install the `lumigo-cli` as a **dev dependency**.

-`npx sls deploy`
+`npm i --save-dev lumigo-cli`

+**Important**: DON'T install this as a prod dependency, otherwise it'll be included as part of the deployment package and you'll exceed the max deployment package size allowed (256MB).

 2. Use the `lumigo-cli` to peek at both the SNS topic and the EventBridge bus.
+For example, by running

+`npx lumigo-cli tail-sns -r us-east-1 -n [TOPIC NAME]`

+(replace `[TOPIC NAME]` with the name of your SNS topic)

 3. Load the index page in the browser and place a few orders.
 You should see those events show up in the `lumigo-cli` terminals.